millengustavo/time-series-forecasting/statistical-forecasting/statistical-forecasting.md

 > Random walk may look trivial -> naive model (always predict that tomorrow will be the same as today).
 The square-root-of-time pattern in its confidence bands for long-term forecasts is of profound importance in finance (it is the basis of the theory of options pricing), and the random walk model often provides a good benchmark against which to judge the performance of more complicated models

 RWM -> special case of an ARIMA model -> ARIMA(0, 1, 0)

+## Geometric random walk model
+Natural logarithm transformation: linearize exponential growth and stabilize variance of changes ("diff-log")

+> It can be dangerous to estimate the average rate of return to be expected in the future (let alone anticipate short-term changes in direction), by fitting straight lines to finite samples of data!

+**Geometric random walk model**:  Application of the random walk model to the logged series implies that the forecast for the next month's value of the original series will equal the previous month's value plus a constant percentage increase.

+In unlogged units, the 95% confidence limits for long-term forecasts are noticeably asymmetric

+### More general random walk forecasting models
+- RW model 1: basic geometric random walk -> assumes series in different periods are statistically independent (uncorrelated) and also identically distributed
+- RW model 2: assumes the series in different periods are statistically independent but not identically distributed
+- RW model 3: assumes that returns in different periods are uncorrelated but not otherwise independent.
+The **ARCH** (autoregressive conditional heteroscedasticity) and **GARCH** (generalized ARCH) models assume that the local volatility follows an autoregressive process, which is characterized by sudden jumps in volatility with a slow reversion to an average volatility

 # 3. Averaging and smoothing models